 The experiment aims to determine if the designed protocol will ensure safe navigation and more situational awareness when manned and unmanned vessels encounter each other.
 This can be answered by looking into different measures on how the participants and protocol performed during the experiment, which shows what should be taken into account in the next iterative steps while developing the protocol.

-The performance is an evaluation if the participant followed regulations and made the right decisions.
+The performance is a measurement to verify whether the participant followed regulations and made the right decisions.
 None of the cases did result in an accident, even though there were some close encounters.
 There was no clear correlation between the ability to communicate and the closest point of approach (CPA), as some participants took more risk when the intention of another vessel was known.
-The protocol did help to acquire the right information to chose a strategy earlier in the process.
+The protocol did help to acquire the right information to choose a strategy earlier in the process.
 This time gave participants more control over the situation and ensured them that the other vessels would also follow COLREGs.
 Thereby was the communication

 108 CHAPTER 11.
 DESIGN EVALUATION